'I love difficulties and huge challenges. In fact, I live for them...'

 Raymond is the father of two sons, Olivier and Sebastien.

-An ackowledged champion of sustainability, Raymond is President of the Sustainable Restaurant Association (SRA) and Ambassador for Sustainable Fish City and the Marine Stewardship Council.
+An acknowledged champion of sustainability, Raymond is President of the Sustainable Restaurant Association (SRA) and Ambassador for Sustainable Fish City and the Marine Stewardship Council.
 He is patron of Earth Trust.

 He is also Vice-President of Garden Organic, the UK's leading organic-growing charity, and Countryside Ambassador for Campaign to Protect Rural England.
 He works closely with Royal Horticultural Society and Kew Royal Botanic Gardens.